luckpp/microservices-tickets/common/README.md

 - build and publish `common` package
 - change directory to the projects using the `common` package and do an update of the package:
   - `$ npm update @my-tickets/common`

+# Events definitions

+The `common` module will contain definitions for all the event names (subjects) and events (messages) that will be propagated across microservices.

+There is one downside to this approach since all the clients of the common library have to be written in TS or JS in order to use those definitions.

+We can overcome this by using some alternatives with Cross Language Support:

+- JSON Schema
+- Protobuf
+- Apache Avro (more themed to Java)